-The Plan, offers participants diversified investment options.
+The Plan, through its investments in the Master Trust, offers participants diversified investment options.
 During 2015, the Plan offered the following: (a) 12 common collective trust funds (including 10 target retirement-date funds); (b) five mutual funds; (c) a WM common stock fund (which is an Employee Stock Ownership Plan); (d) a stable value fund, which includes direct investments and investments in common collective trust funds, managed by Galliard Capital Management ("Galliard"); and (e) a self-managed account, which allows participants to select various securities sold on the New York Stock Exchange, American Stock Exchange and NASDAQ.
 Participants direct investment of their accounts among the investment options offered under the Plan.
 A participant may make such an election on any business day.
 The Plan utilizes cash equivalents to temporarily hold monies pending settlement for transactions initiated by participants.